lukemorton/jquery-carosello/README.markdown

 		$toggle.click(function () { $carosello.cycle.toggle(); });
 	});

-The above example turns on the infinite behaviour, that is, when the carousel reaches it's last slide, it will continue to slide in the same direction as if the slides were infinite.
+The above example turns your HTML into a vertical carousel.
 It also implements toggle functionality.
 As you can see not everything can be done with configuration but it certainly removes some boilerplate.

 ## API